joergboe/testframework/README.md

 - Better jobid control.
 Now re-used jobids should not cause errors
 - Use other formatting in web index
 - Add elapsed time and add result to special report
+- New replacement in New function morphFile: patterns like <#$varname#> are replaced with the expansion of $varname